lzptr/efr32_base/README.md

 Then you need to create a windows task that get's run when you log in.
 Here is an example for that: https://medium.com/swlh/how-to-run-ubuntu-in-wsl2-at-startup-on-windows-10-c4567d6c48f1

-This basically restarts the udev service and reloads all udev rules.
+This basically restarts the udev service and reloads all udev rules when you log in into your account.

-If you don't use the window batch script, you need to ake care of the order of the steps.
+If you don't use the window batch script, you need to take care of the order of the steps.
 If the the usb device is already attached to WSL2, then restarting udev and reloading doesn't seem to have an effect.
 First detach the device, then restart udev and then reattach.